ADPG monitoring metrics

 • Backend Read / Write times.
 It is based on the pg_stat_database view.
 It requires that the track_io_timing option is set to on.

 • Table / Index / Toast Blocks Read.
+Information about the numbers of blocks of each type read from the database.
 Note, that Reads could be served by the file system cache.

 ADPG DB overview